PaulSusset/Soup-of-the-Day-ConcordiaBC-FinalProject/README.md

 Designed as mobile-first on the user end and tablet-first for the post-login pages (restaurant admin), my vision for use would be people working downtown or other high business-density areas wanting to know what's the daily item for their nearby restaurants.

+## Launching
+1. Clone the repo
+2. With 2 terminal windows, change directory into client/ and server/.
+3. For each, run command ```yarn start```
+Note that the mongo database used for the project was stored locally so no data will appear.

 ## Technology Used

 ### Front-end